koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 We can focus on what the view should be.

-In other words, if you want to create a custom renderer, you have to implement how to change.
+In other words, if you want to create a custom renderer, you have to implement how.
 -->

 # ReactDOM Renderer